kushalcodes/accept-cookie-js/README.md

 ## dependency

-> we use https://github.com/js-cookie/js-cookie for multiple browser support
+> https://github.com/js-cookie/js-cookie is used for cookie handling, multiple browser support

 ### initialize